agmalpartida/astronvim_v5/README.md

 ## Shortcuts

 - Symbols:
-  - <Leader>ls : show up fzf to search symbol.
+  - <Leader>ls : Launch FZF to search for symbols.
-  - <Leader>lS : show up right sidebar with all symbols.
+  - <Leader>lS : Toggle right sidebar with all symbols.